The general discussion that follows is generic in nature.

 These are great questions!

 I decided to share some facts as they relate to Travel Insurance, as it applies to our Pilgrimage.
-This is essentially the same information that is on the back of the Registration Form, that you will be asked to sign as having read.
+These are general principles that may or may not apply to the coverage you elect to obtain

-Perhaps you can read it here first and then be prepared to ask questions of Altour Travel when you Register.
+Perhaps you can read this first and then be prepard to ask questions of Altour Travel when you Register.

 TRAVEL INSURANCE INFORMATION